Have you ever been on a cruise? I am going to be honest, we haven’t.

 A short ferry ride from Cozumel lies the resort area of Riviera Maya.
 Unlike its bolder, brasher sister up the coast, Riviera Maya has a more European feel.
 There is a two mile walking street that is well-suited for an evening stroll.
 There is a huge choice of places to eat and drink, including a complete copy of the bar where the mojito was invented.
 Surely worth a stop just for a quick cocktail.

 Venture onwards from here and you can see some of the most marvellous Inca ruins.
 Inland, and a coach ride away, sits one of the Wonders of the World; Chichen Itsa.
 These ruins could take a whole day to wander around.
 Down the coast is the quieter Tulum, a temple in the most striking setting, perched on a cliff above a pristine white beach.
 Simply divine.

 City lovers take note.
-If you fly in, spend one night in Miami and get up early to head off to your ship, you are missing out!
+If you fly into the USA, spend one night in Miami and get up early to head off to your ship, you are missing out!
 Miami has the most fantastic layered history, and it’s yours to discover.